Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/reference/1-data-exchange/udm/getting-started/ed-fi-domains.md

 well-recognized in the K–12 education data space:

 A brief description for each domain follows.
-Model details for each domain, including key entities, key concepts, and model diagrams are in the [Unifying Data Model - v5 Model Reference](../../data-standard/model-reference/).
+Model details for each domain, including key entities, key concepts, and model diagrams are in the [Model Reference](/reference/data-exchange/data-standard/model-reference).

 ## Alternative and Supplemental Services